-Every major civilization was built on a surplus of food and food storage allowed people to come together and create kingdoms.
-Food was a reason of war and only those who managed to store food for the winter were able to see another spring.
+Every major civilization was built on a surplus of food.
+Food storage allowed people to come together and build kingdoms.
+Food was a reason for war and conquering.
+Only those who managed to store food for the winter were able to see another spring.

-Food storage shouldn’t be complicated and you can do it on any kind of budget.
+Food storage shouldn’t be complicated.
+You can do it on any budget if you are dedicated.
 All you need is the right knowledge and the will to do it.

 How to start with food storage